HelpingAI/HelpingAI-python/docs/mcp_integration.md

 # MCP (Multi-Channel Protocol) Integration

-The HelpingAI SDK now supports MCP (Multi-Channel Protocol) servers, allowing you to easily integrate external tools and services into your AI applications.
+The HelpingAI SDK now supports MCP (Model Context  Protocol) servers, allowing you to easily integrate external tools and services into your AI applications.

 ## Installation